Edgar Johan Kuusik: Tallinn Art house (1934)

 Estonian artists created the idea of building their exhibition spaces already in the early 1920s.
 In 1925, the Cultural Endowment Act was adopted and the Provisional Government for Impressions of Arts (KKSV) was established to direct the development of visual arts.
 In the 1930s the concept of the construction of the Art Building became more specific.
-Former Tallinn city architect Herbert Johanson offered a plot at Vabaduse Square next to the conservatory near the city wall.
+Former Tallinn city architect Herbert Johanson offered a plot at Freedom Square, next to the conservatory near the city wall.
 In order to apply for a plot, Edgar Johan Kuusik, a member of the KKSV, prepared a six-floor pre-project in 1932 for an art building.
 In general, it was a great deal of pleasure, but a five-story building was required.
 In October 1932, the Tallinn City Council allocated 1,398.5 square meters of land to the KKSV under the Obrock Agreement.
 Some of the lands were reserved for transfer to the KKSV for the expansion of the art building.
-The plot of the art building was separated from real estates 486A and 621.
+The plot of the art building was separated from real estate 486A and 621.
 The neighboring plots belonged to the House Owners Bank (to the West) and the Conservatory (to the east).
-A plan for the restoration of the artistic estate established a new construction line between Vabaduse Square and Harju and Jaani streets.
+A plan for the restoration of the artistic estate established a new construction line between Freedom Square and Harju and Jaani streets.
 Architect Kuusik continued to design the art building until it became clear that the board of the KKSV demanded the organization of the competition.

 The competition was announced in October 1932.
 Kuusik did not participate because he was competing in the competition.
 The room program of the building being designed was very economical due to the limited possibilities.
 The height of the five-storey building was 18.5 meters.
-Business premises were planned on the ground floor, a lobby room, two sculptor studios; exhibition halls on the second floor; office space on the third floor and studios on the fourth to fifth floor with a possibility of living with them.
+Business premises were planned on the ground floor, a lobby room, two sculptor studios; exhibition halls on the second floor; office space on the third floor; and studios on the fourth to fifth floor with a possibility of living with them.
 The building requirements of the plot were fixed to the architect's frames.
 The T-shape of the building was due to the requirements of the Tallinn Building Regulation.
-The height of the building could not exceed the double width of the spacer - this led to a decrease in the surface of the exhibition rooms.
+The height of the building could not exceed double the width of the spacer - this led to a decrease in the surface of the exhibition rooms.
 The "Public Buildings Regulation" required the separation of stairwells from apartments in public, in this case staircase of exhibition rooms.